coapjs/node-coap/README.md

   piggyback response.
 Default 50.
 * `sendAcksForNonConfirmablePackets`: Optional.
 Use this to suppress sending ACK messages for non-confirmable packages
 * `clientIdentifier`: Optional.
 If specified, it should be a callback function with a signature like `clientIdentifier(request)`, where request is an `IncomingMessage`.
 The function should return a string that the caches can assume will uniquely identify the client.
+* `reuseAddr`: Optional.
+Use this to specify whether it should be possible to have multiple server instances listening to the same port.
+Default `true`.

 #### Event: 'request'